 What is not working so well/still needed?

 The understanding of the allegation management processes needs to be consistently understood and applied across the MASH (Multi Agency Safeguarding Hubs) team.
 Lack of understanding currently is partially due to the high workload and staff turnover within the MASH team, and the drafting in of other staff to support in clearing the backlog.
 LADO liaison with MASH has been started, but specific training has yet to be undertaken with this team.
 The MASH team manager has a good understanding of the LADO processes and will consider this at threshold point, which will reduce any risk of missed referrals.
-LADO’s delivered training around the allegation management process within the all children’s services staff briefing which providedn opportunity as a refresher for some staff and basic awareness for others.
+LADO’s delivered training around the allegation management process within the all children’s services staff briefing which provided an opportunity as a refresher for some staff and basic awareness for others.

 The implementation of the Police Protocol.